Autodesk-Forge/forge-boilers.nodejs/README.md

 ## Project #1 - viewer-offline

 You can simply open <b>viewer-offline.html</b> in a browser.
-This project does not require you to run any server on the machine, although you may want to serve the .html page to get around security restrictions imposed by some browsers (such as Chrome) when reading local files.
+This project will load the local model from <b>/v8</b> directoryand  does not require you to run any server on the machine, although you may want to serve the .html page to get around security restrictions imposed by some browsers (such as Chrome) when reading local files.

- * In order to do that install a local http server on your machine:
+ * In order to do that install a local http server on your machine, you can use the following:

     > sudo npm install -g http-server

- * Navigate to <b>"/1 - viewer-offline"</b> directory
+ * Navigate to <b>"/1 - viewer-offline"</b> directory and start the server:

     > http-server

  * Note the local address output by the server (ex: <b>http://127.0.0.1:8080</b>) and type in your browser: <b>http://127.0.0.1:8080/viewer-offline.html</b>

+ * This project does not require any internet connection or Forge API credentials and can be used for testing the viewer API locally

 ## Project #2 - viewer-barebone